-Combining solid privacy options with a lightweight interface that will put your PC under less strain than Firefox (and definitely Chrome!).
-Being a Chromium fork, Vivaldi’s architecture isn’t that different to Chrome but lacks many of the heavier aspects of more mainstream browsers.
+Combining solid privacy options with a lightweight interface that will put your PC under less strain than Firefox (and definitely Chrome).
+Being a Chromium fork, Vivaldi’s architecture isn’t that different than Chrome but lacks many of the heavier aspects of more mainstream browsers.

 Beyond putting less strain on low-end systems, Vivaldi has many good features, such as an elegant tab management system and a note-taking feature in the side panel.
 And given that’s it’s Chromium-based, you’ll have access to most of the vast repository of Chrome extensions out there too.

 It has plenty of customizability, with eight ready-made themes built into it (and yes, there is a dark one), as well as the option to create your own theme.
 In all, there are 18 different sections in the settings, giving you pretty granular control over the whole thing.

 Vivaldi is not without its faults.
 It will crash on you occasionally, and scrolling isn’t always a smooth process, but it feels like a project that’s improving fast.

 Final verdict: a fast, secure, if not always stable browser that will work nicely on older devices.
 It’s not the lightest option on this list, but it’s among the most customizable.